PCSX2/pcsx2/README.md

 The latest officially released stable version is version 1.6.0.

-Installers and binaries for both Windows and Linux are available from [our website](https://pcsx2.net/downloads/).
+Installers and binaries for both stable and development builds are available from [our website](https://pcsx2.net/downloads/).

-Development builds are also available from [Github](https://github.com/PCSX2/pcsx2/releases).

 ## System Requirements